Gravity-Bridge/Gravity-Bridge/docs/developer/environment-setup.md

 ```

-To run all the integraton tests and check your code completely run
+To run all the integration tests and check your code completely run

 ```